flashzzz/Handwritten-Digit-Recognition-using-Deep_Learning/README.md

 ![screenshot 1](https://user-images.githubusercontent.com/73419491/211146205-c206ea5f-f2ef-4e91-aa98-127c2d2a1a33.PNG)

 # Details on the model
-1) The model is trained on Deep Neural Networks with a total of 3 layers including the output layer and Dropout(to prevent overfitting).
+1) The model is built using Convolutional Neural Networks with a total of 3 layers including the output layer and Dropout(to prevent overfitting).
 2) For the hidden layers activation used is 'ReLU' and for the output/classification the activation is 'softmax'.
-3) The model is trained on Deep Neural Networks with training accuracy of 99.84% and testing accuracy of 98.98%
+3) The model is trained using Keras Sequential API with training accuracy of 99.84% and testing accuracy of 98.98%
 4) It can clssify most of the digits pretty accurately even with a few irregularities(as shown below).

 ![screenshot 2](https://user-images.githubusercontent.com/73419491/211147116-14674f84-360a-4786-a08f-f35c22d69334.PNG)